pts/pts-fasm-bootstrap/README.md

 * *fasm6* is compared to the *fasm/fasm* Linux i386 ELF-32 executable
   program in the offical fasm release (they must be bitwise identical).

-Alternatively, step 1 can be replaced by objtaining a fasm-compatible assembler (and using it in step 2).
+Alternatively, step 1 can be replaced by obtaining a fasm-compatible assembler (and using it in step 2).
 For example, *fbsasm* (see below) works, and it can be used by running step 2 as `perl -x bootstrap2.pl --fasm=./fbsasm`. fasm executable programs (old and new) in the official